private pension provision tax return ELSTER

 FAQ

-Which section in ELSTER is for my Riester pension?
+Which form in ELSTER is for my Riester pension?

-For claiming your Riester pension contributions as special expenses and securing the allowances, use the AV attachment in your ELSTER tax return.
+To claim your Riester pension contributions as special expenses and to secure the allowances, use Annex AV in your ELSTER tax return.

-What is the maximum deductible amount for the Rürup pension in 2024?
+How high is the maximum special expenses deduction for the Rürup pension in 2024?

-In the year 2024, you can claim contributions to the Rürup pension (basic pension) as special expenses up to a maximum amount of 27,566 euros for singles or 55,132 euros for married couples at 100 percent.
+In 2024, you can claim contributions to the Rürup pension (basic pension) as special expenses in full, up to a maximum amount of EUR 27,566 (single persons) or EUR 55,132 (married couples).

-What does deferred taxation mean in retirement planning?
+What does deferred taxation mean in retirement provision?

-Deferred taxation means that contributions to retirement savings are tax-advantaged during the accumulation phase (e.g., through special expense deductions), but pension payments in retirement must be taxed.
-This applies, for example, to statutory pensions, Riester and Rürup pensions.
+Deferred taxation means that contributions to retirement provision are tax-favoured during the savings phase (e.g. through special expense deductions), but pension payments in old age must then be taxed.
+This applies, for example, to the state pension, Riester pensions and Rürup pensions.

-Can I deduct contributions to a unit-linked pension insurance from taxes?
+Can I deduct contributions to a unit-linked pension insurance policy from tax?

-Contributions to unit-linked pension insurance contracts concluded after 2004 are generally not tax-deductible during the accumulation phase, unless it is a certified Riester or Rürup contract.
-During the payout phase, usually only the income share is taxed, or in some cases, the half-income procedure may apply in the case of a capital payout.
+Contributions to unit-linked pension insurance policies taken out after 2004 are generally not tax-deductible during the accumulation phase, unless it is a certified Riester or Rürup contract.
+In the payout phase, usually only the investment income portion is taxed, or the half-income method may apply in the case of a lump-sum payout.

 By when do I need to submit my tax return for 2024 to ELSTER?

-If you prepare your tax return for the year 2024 yourself, the submission deadline is 31 July 2025.
-If a tax advisor or income tax assistance association prepares your return, the deadline is extended to 30 April 2026.
+If you prepare your tax return for the 2024 tax year yourself, the filing deadline is 31 July 2025.
+If your return is prepared by a tax adviser or income tax assistance association, the deadline is extended to 30 April 2026.

-Where can I find my pension contributions on the income tax certificate for ELSTER?
+Where can I find my pension contributions on the tax certificate for ELSTER?

-You will find contributions to the statutory pension insurance on your payslip.
-For private contracts (Riester, Rürup), you will receive separate certificates from your provider, whose data is often already electronically transmitted to the tax office and retrievable in ELSTER.
+Contributions to the statutory pension insurance can be found on your wage tax certificate.
+For private contracts (Riester, Rürup), you will receive separate certificates from your provider, whose data is often already transmitted electronically to the tax office and can be retrieved in ELSTER.

 Subscribe to our newsletter